hivemq/hivemq-policy-cookbooks/data-validation/multi-topic-sensor-protobuf/README.md

 }
 ```

-The `messageType` field within `arguments` field specifies that the `Temperature` message type from the Protobuf definition should be used, and that additional unknown fields in incoming data are not allowed according to [Protobuf Unknown Fields](https://protobuf.dev/programming-guides/proto3/#unknowns])
+The `messageType` field within `arguments` specifies that the `Temperature` message type from the Protobuf definition should be used, and the `allowUnknownFields` field specifies that additional unknown fields in incoming data are not allowed according to [Protobuf Unknown Fields](https://protobuf.dev/programming-guides/proto3/#unknowns]).

-To upload the `temperature-schema-request.json` to the broker, run the following command:
+To upload `temperature-schema-request.json` to the broker, run the following command:

 ```bash
 curl -X POST --data @temperature-schema-request.json -H "Content-Type: application/json" http://localhost:8888/api/v1/data-validation/schemas
 ```

 suppose your HiveMQ REST API runs at `http://localhost:8888`.